 Dame Deborah James was given ‘three to five days’ to live, her mother says

-James’ mother also shared details of the day her daughter received a knighthood from Prince William
+James’ mother also shared details of the day her daughter received a damehood from Prince William

 The mother of late Dame Deborah James has expressed her gratitude to the public for their support in the weeks leading up to and after her daughter’s death.